Super Bowl commercials: Cryptocurrency

 Super Bowl LVI (2022) featured a number of cryptocurrency exchanges making their debut as advertisers, including Coinbase, Crypto.com, eToro, and FTX on the American telecast, and BitPay on the Canadian telecast.
 Comparisons were made to the wave of dot-com ads at Super Bowl XXXIV, with the game being dubbed the "Crypto Bowl" by some media outlets.

 FTX's ad featured comedian and actor Larry David (in his first appearance in a commercial) in period costume dismissing various technological and societal achievements in history, including the wheel, American independence, Edison's incandescent light bulb, the Walkman, and finally, cryptocurrency.
 The ad was directed by Jeff Schaffer, whom David had worked with in the past on Seinfeld and Curb Your Enthusiasm.
 Ironically, the company would go bankrupt later that year.
 In contrast, Coinbase aired an unusual 60-second ad consisting only of a QR code bouncing across a black, screensaver-like screen.
 When scanned, the code redirected users to a web page advertising a promotion and giveaway for new customers.
 Coinbase's website promptly crashed, having received 20 million hits within a minute.
 The ad was quickly parodied later in the night by Meta Quest, which posted a similar ad on social media to advertise a streaming Foo Fighters VR concert after the game, captioned "Hopefully this doesn't break."

 Besides ads from crypto exchanges, several other ads made allusions to cryptocurrency and related concepts such as non-fungible tokens (NFTs), including those of TurboTax and Bud Light Next respectively.
+Coinbase returned to advertise at Super Bowl LX (2026) with a commercial that presented itself as a karaoke sing-along of "Everybody (Backstreet's Back)" by the Backstreet Boys.

+Artificial intelligence

+At Super Bowl LX (2026), many of the commercials aired during the broadcast garnered negative attention either for being advertisements for companies and products that specialize in or utilize generative AI such as Google Gemini, Microsoft Copilot and ChatGPT or were made using generative AI.
+One such ad that received negative reception was for Ring doorbells that encouraged using the camera's AI abilities to help locate missing animals, which was derided as being creepy and triggering concerns regarding potential invasions of privacy.
+Shortly after the halftime show, the vodka brand Svedka aired a commercial that served as a revival of their Fembot mascots that was created using artificial intelligence.

+The AI powered workspace tool Genspark aired a commercial starring Matthew Broderick in which Broderick urges viewers to take the Monday following the game off from work and instead use Genspark to complete tasks for that day.
+The ad was written entirely by AI and reportedly was completed in only five weeks.